Guo Ziyi — Contributive Marshal of Recovery of the Realm

 When Guo Ziyi set off, he only had 20 cavalrymen with him.

-But on his way to the capital city, he reorganized a few thousands of his former soldiers and expelled the Tibetan Empire's army.
+But on his way to the capital city, he reorganized a few thousand of his former soldiers and expelled the Tibetan Empire's army.

 Guo Ziyi, for the second time, recovered the capital city Chang'an.